MinaProtocol/mina/rfcs/0008-transition-frontier-controller.md

 A worker is responsible for performing a history sync.

 In the future, we will support multiple catchup workers at once.
-See [unresolved questions](#unresolved-questions).
+This prevents a potential DoS attack where we're forced to catchup between two different forks and can never complete anything.

 New jobs handed to the same worker cause a retargeting action where we don't throw out existing data, but start again getting data from the source.